WhiskyTangoFawks/LunarFalloutPlus/README.md

 * [How to find your optimal value with ENBoost](https://www.youtube.com/watch?v=xSz84F1kgkM)
     - The following values are recommeneded for use with this list: 16384, 12288 and 8192
         * Higher values might work for users with a lot of ram, but are unnessary, for most users will actually reduce performance and stability
-    - VRAM Size Test for DX11 is included in the list, can can be run through the mod organizer executable drop down.
-    - Note that the VRam size test is not always reliable, and for some users can give values much higher than will work.
+    - VRAM Size Test for DX11 is included in the list, can can be run through the mod organizer executable drop down- however most of the time it will lie to you about what your value should be.
+It frequently give values much higher than will work.
 If you experience instability (CTD, freezing, stuttering), test with the following values 16384, 12288 and 8192, one of them should work for you.

 ENBoost is a feature of ENB that allows your FO4 to extend your system's VRAM with your regular RAM.
 It's not as fast, but it's better than nothing.
 AMD users with resizable BAR enabled should see even better performance improvements with this setting, and it's recommended to try it out.
-However this is a HIGLY system specific setting.
+However this is a HIGHLY system specific setting.
 What works great for a user with a 3090, will crash for a user with less, which is why it's not turned on for you by default.
 Please note that updating the list will erase any changes made to enblocal.ini, so make a backup before updating.

 If you have issues with textures not loading, stuttering, or the brown face bug, it is recommended to try this.